-These fragmentary pavements suggest that a large open space existed to the west of the staircase, at least in its northern section.
+These fragmentary pavements suggest that a large open space existed to the west of the staircase, at least in the case of its northern section.

 The southern section (Plan 2.5)

-This section includes three separate parts of the same staircase joined by pebble-made pavements.
-The northern-most is composed of two steps.
-The middle part is sealed underneath a LBA wall (W.10-307), though a single step can be detected under the lower course of the wall.
-The southern-most part comprises of three steps.
+This section includes three separate parts of the same staircase joined by pavements constructed out of pebbles.
+The northern-most one is composed of two steps.
+The middle section is sealed under an LBA wall (W.10-307), though a single step can be detected beneath the lower course of the wall.
+The southern-most section comprises three steps.

-The steps in the northern and southern parts of this section are separated by a very small pavement, which is partly plastered.
+The steps in the northern and southern parts of this section are separated by a very small pavement that is partly plastered.

-A pavement was laid to the west of the southern part of the staircase, sloping up to the south, similarly to the ascending pavement in the northern section (see above, Plan 2.3).
+A pavement was laid to the west of the southern part of the staircase, rising up to the south similarly to the ascending pavement in the northern section (see above, Plan 2.3).
 This pavement (L.13-322) abuts a wall made of large limestone ashlars (W.12-307).
-Only three of these ashlars have been uncovered as of yet, but these probably lined the entire length of the western side of the staircase leading up to the tel.
-However, these were not preserved since the builders of the LBA complex probably disassembled the earlier remains.
-Since the LBA complex did not extend to this southern part of the area, the ashlars were preserved here.
+Only three of these ashlars have thus far been uncovered, but they probably lined the entire length of the western side of the staircase leading up to the tel.
+They have not been preserved, however, since the builders of the LBA complex probably disassembled the earlier remains.
+Since the LBA complex did not extend to this southern area, the ashlars here were preserved.

-These ashlars made up the lower course of wall W.12-307.
+They made up the lower course of wall W.12-307.
 The builders of this wall paid close attention to the laying of the mudbricks.
-Those in the eastern half of the wall, close to the ashlars, consisted only of white mudbricks, with a layer of brown mortar between them.
-The mudbricks in the western half of the wall were laid interchangeably – white and dark mudbricks, creating a checker-board design.
+Those on the eastern half of the wall, close to the ashlars, consisted only of white mudbricks, with a layer of brown mortar between them.
+Those on the western half of the wall were made to alternate between white and dark in a checker-board design.

 The Late Phase (Plans 2.6–2.8)

-In this phase, a few architectural features were added, resulting in a change to the passage of the staircase.
+In this phase, a few architectural features were added, resulting in a change to the staircase’s passage.

-In the northern section of the staircase a south-western continuation was added, about half a meter higher than the earlier staircase, which was still in use (Plan 2.6).
-To the south-west of the staircase, a floor was found (L.5816), abutting the staircase.
-This floor was sloping down from the east to the west.
-It is made of a plaster surface in the east and the west, a fragment of a pebbled pavement connecting the two.
+A southwestern continuation – about half a meter taller than the earlier staircase, which was still in use (Plan 2.6) – was added to the northern section of the staircase.
+A floor was found (L.5816) to the southwest of the staircase and abutting it.
+This floor slopes down from east to west.
+It is made of a plaster surface on the east and west, with a fragment of a pebbled pavement connecting the two.

-In the mid-northern section of the staircase, a new wall is built, W.3109 (Plan 2.7).
-This wall, which is poorly built, sealed the staircase, altering the direction of entrance to the acropolis.
-Note that the eastern edge of the staircase has not been uncovered yet.
+A new wall was built, W.3109 (Plan 2.7), on the mid-northern section of the staircase.
+This poorly built wall sealed the staircase, altering the direction of the entrance to the acropolis.
+Note that the eastern edge of the staircase has not yet been uncovered.

-In the southern section of the staircase, two walls, forming an L-shape, were built, W.12-315 and W.12-316 (Plan 2.8).
-Both these walls seal the earlier limestone ashlars wall W.12-307 as well as the western ramp (L.13-322).
+In the southern section of the staircase, two walls were built in an L-shape, W.12-315 and W.12-316 (Plan 2.8).
+Both seal the earlier limestone ashlar wall W.12-307 as well as the western ramp (L.13-322).

-Upon the uncovering of the limestone ashlars and once they were exposed to the dry air, they began to crumble.
-This indicates that these ashlars must have needed some maintenance in antiquity in order to avoid their deterioration.
-It is possible to suggest that the reason for building walls W.12-305 and W.12-306 was to seal these ashlars because of the inability to maintain them.
+Once the limestone ashlars were uncovered and exposed to dry air, they began crumbling.
+This indicates that they must have required some maintenance in antiquity in order to avoid deterioration.
+It is possible that walls W.12-305 and W.12-306 were built to seal these ashlars due to the difficulty of maintaining them.